yurimarx/tokenizator/README.md

 ## How to Run the Sample

 1. Open your Postman.
-2. Create a request to Tokenize using STARS, IPADDRESS and PERSON methods to this sensitive data sample:
+2. Create a request to Tokenize using STARS, PERSON, NUMBER, CREDITCARD, HASH, IPADDRESS and REGEX methods to this sensitive data sample:
 	- Method: POST
 	- URL: http://localhost:8080/token/tokenize
 	- Body (JSON):
 		```
 		[
 		    {
 		     	"tokenType":"STARS",
 		     	"originalValueString":"545049405679",
 		     	"settings": {
 		         	"starsPosition":"1",
 		         	"starsQuantity":"4"
 		     	}
 		    },
 		    {
 		     	"tokenType":"IPADDRESS",